 In an emergency, having a solar radio that winds up makes a huge difference.
 If the sun isn’t shining, a winding system has repeatedly proven to be an important back-up power source.
 Offering displaced populations devices that need costly disposable batteries, which are likely not to even be available, is not sustainable.
 People want and need information on-demand in a crisis – from where and when aid will be distributed, to how to find/locate missing loved ones, where to go and places to avoid, as well as weather reports.
 One also cannot underestimate the psycho-social support that music provides.
 In the Japanese tsunami, people also want daily updates on the status of the damaged Fukushima nuclear power plant and its radiation levels.

 Emergency response is one of the reasons why we created our the MP3-enabled Lifeplayer.
-It can provide displaced populations with unlimited hours of educational and informational access anytime, anywhere, to anyone.
+It provides displaced populations with unlimited hours of educational and informational access anytime, anywhere, to anyone.
 Children can be organised immediately around lessons in their own language.
+Books on tape can be recorded.
+Health dramas has be listened to on demand.
 Given its excellent sound quality, the Lifeplayer easily accommodates 40 or more listeners.
 Radio broadcasts can be recorded for listening later and people can record their own stories of their survival for generations to come.

 Preparing for the next emergency